Competition Rules (scroll down for Film Guidelines)

 10. The finished film/video may be NTSC or PAL, any frame rate/resolution, standard definition or HD, and submitted on one or more of the following:

-• video file (.avi, .mov, .wmv, .mpg or .mp4) on flash drive, memory card, Mac or PC-formatted hard drive or DVD-Rom (preferred)
+• PREFERRED METHOD: video file (.avi, .mov, .wmv, .mpg or .mp4) on flash drive, memory card, Mac or PC-formatted hard drive, DVD-Rom (see below for Digital Submission information)

 We recommend that each team submit two copies of the final film in DIFFERENT FORMATS.
 If we cannot view any copy of your film on our equipment, it may be disqualified.